Agent Builder - Advanced Configuration¶

 When to use

-Configure behavior settings to fine-tune user experience features like debugging, cost display, feedback collection, conversation encryption, and analytics integration.
+Configure behavior settings to fine-tune debugging, cost display, feedback, conversation encryption, analytics, and more.

 Overview¶

-The Behavior section contains advanced settings that control how your agent interacts with users, handles data, and integrates with external systems.
+The Behavior section contains toggles and settings that control how your agent interacts with users, handles data, and integrates with external systems.

 Language Model Control¶